Family and Medical Leave Act of 1993: Controversy

-Moreover, the FMLA is much less comprehensive than Western European leave policies.
-Namely, the United States is the only industrialized country without paid leave for parents.
+Moreover, observers have noted the FMLA is much less comprehensive than Western European leave policies.
+Namely, the United States is the only industrialized country without mandated paid leave for new parents.
 This illustrates the lack of provisions offered in the United States as compared to that of other industrialized countries.
 For instance, all Western European nations have maternity paid leave and over half have paternity and sick child care paid leave, while the United States has no paid leave.

 Additionally, workplace fairness has been questioned under the Act.
 For instance, any woman-specific benefits provided by the legislation were considered special treatment and thus unacceptable, and ignoring the idea that women may have a greater share of burden of caregiving in reality.
-In retort, supporters may argue that creating such legislation that recognizes the female's greater role in child care, stereotype would be reinforced.
+In retort, supporters may argue that creating such legislation that recognizes the typically greater role of women in child care, stereotype would be reinforced.

 The success of the implementation of the policy is also controversial because it is questioned whether the policy is actually going to those who need the benefits.
 For instance, since the leave offered is unpaid, majorities of eligible employees can not take time off because they can not afford to do so.
 And according to Pyle and Pelletier, eligible workers may not even know about this policy and the benefits allotted to them.

 Under law, women are protected from sex discrimination in the workplace but a large stigma against women still exists in terms of them being equally skilled as their male co-workers, and ultimately testing the federal protection of rights in a work environment.
 Like any other federal regulation, it is strictly prohibited for an employer to discriminate towards an employee (especially if the employee is using their FMLA rights), and to strain from providing accurate information for all employees to access.